-Enhancing the Resilience of Businesses in Wales – RDF-funded workshop held in Newtown
+Enhancing energy and water resilience of businesses in Wales – RDF-funded workshop

 The workshop was a useful opportunity to develop a growing network for delivering the services required to improve resilience of business through energy and water saving measures.
 Links between some key business sectors and specific businesses that can benefit from the support and expertise represented at this event were identified, and it is hoped that these connections will be developed further in the coming months.
 This can lead to useful case studies for enhancing the resilience of businesses through measures to achieve energy and water savings.